BRINGING NATURE HOME

 Bringing Nature Home 2025 records, including presenter slide decks, are here.

-all talks are at the Cleveland Heights Community Center, 1 Monticello Blvd.
-44118
+TALKS ARE IN-PERSON at the Cleveland Heights Community Center, 1 Monticello Boulevard, Cleveland Heights, Ohio

 Saturday, March 7, 10-noon

-Three local resources will talk about their free programs that help us garden more ecologically: The Heights Tree People, Nature in My Backyard, and the Heights Native Pollinator Path.
+Three local resources talked about their free programs that help us garden more ecologically: The Heights Tree People, Nature in My Backyard, and the Heights Native Pollinator Path.
 A panel will answer your questions!

 Saturday, April 11, 10-noon